DilanCF/ENEE447-notes/lecture notes/Lecture09.md

 ![alt text](img/Lecture09/image-10.png)

-We only have imperical data to work on, so we use that for our predicitons
+We only have empirical data to work on, so we use that for our predictions
-* How far in the past should we go to make a prediciton?
+* How far in the past should we go to make a prediction?

-Go to far, and you risk using stale data
+Go too far, and you risk using stale data

 t = actual length